 Hepatitis A –

 - Patients may have mild flu like symptoms of anorexia, nausea and vomiting, fatigue, malaise, low-grade fever (usually <39.5°C), myalgia, and mild headache.

 - Jaundice occurs in most (70-85%) adults with acute hepatitis A virus infection

 - Abdominal pain occurs in approximately 40% of patients.

-- Itch (pruritus) is generally accompanied by jaundice.
+- Itching (pruritus) is generally accompanied by jaundice.

-- Arthralgias and skin rash.
-Rash more often occurs on the lower limbs and may have a vasculitic appearance.
+- Arthralgia and skin rash.
+Rash more often occurs on the lower limbs and may have a vascular appearance.

 Caused by single-cell parasitic protozoa Plasmodium; transmitted to humans via the bite of the female Anopheles mosquito.
 Parasites multiply in the liver attacking red blood cells resulting;

 The clinical features of dengue fever vary according to the age of the patient.